vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 ### Amazon FSx for Lustre

 **About Lustre in general**
-  - FS Developed by Cluster File Systems, Inc. (CFS)
+  - Developed by Cluster File Systems, Inc. (CFS)
   - Designed for High Performance Computing (HPC)
   - ONLY for Linux
   - Supports POSIX permissions